Morralytics/morralytics-portfolio/README.md

 ### 🔍 Preview

 As soon as my Portfolio becomes live, the link will be displayed here.
 In the meantime, I will have each step I have taken thus far.
-From my initial brainstorm, to stripped down wireframe concepts, to Figma design, and currently displayed on localhost!
+From my initial brainstorm, to stripped down wireframe concepts, to Figma design, everything is up to date to display here.

+However, the new Portfolio is now currently live!
+View on Vercel hosting platform the design come to life.
+The project is still under development but I thought it would be great to get my Portfolio live as soon as possible.
+Enjoy!

 #### 🏡 Homepage